-1. The production and use of DDT shall be eliminated except for Parties that have notified the Secretariat of their intention to produce and/or use it.
-A DDT Register is hereby established and shall be available to the public.
-The Secretariat shall maintain the DDT Register.
+1. The production and use of perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride (PFOSF) shall be eliminated by all Parties except as provided in Part I of this Annex for Parties that have notified the Secretariat of their intention to produce and/or use them for acceptable purposes.
+A Register of